Diego Armando Maradona: The tormented genius who became one of football's greatest players - KESQ

 Following a failed drug test in 1991 and a 15-month ban from football, as well as another failed drug test at the 1994 World Cup, his career on the pitch fizzled out.
 While he had stints in Spain and back in Argentina, he failed to reclaim that form which dazzled fans and opponents.

-Maradona’s subsequent nomadic managerial career has taken him from a chaotic spell in charge of the Argentine national team to the domestic league in the United Arab Emirates.
+Maradona’s subsequent nomadic managerial career took him from a chaotic spell in charge of the Argentine national team to the domestic league in the United Arab Emirates.

 His time in charge of Mexican club Dorados, which was documented in the behind the scenes Netflix series “Maradona in Mexico,” was surprisingly successful, but ultimately ended with two narrow promotion play-off defeats.

-The red carpet has been rolled out wherever Maradona has gone — or a throne, as was the case when he returned to boyhood side in Newell’s Old Boys’ while in charge of current club Gimnasia y Esgrima de La Plata.
+The red carpet was rolled out wherever Maradona went — or a throne, as was the case when he returned to boyhood side in Newell’s Old Boys’ while in charge of current club Gimnasia y Esgrima de La Plata.

 Many have played the game, but none have left a lasting mark quite like El Diego.